HYFR/Python-Blackjack/README.md

 -	Run the Python file(s) through Powershell

 Flaws within my game:
--	I learned as much as I could about Python unit testing in the hour that I had.
+-	I learned as much as I could about Python unit testing within the hour that I had.
 It is similar to Ruby's unit testing but I was not able to grasp the syntax within the deadline.
 At the bottom of testing.py's file, you will see class MyTest.
 The comments are what I was trying to accomplish.
 You will see syntax similar to Ruby's unit test, with the expected and desired outcomes displayed.